 After you've enabled SAML as the type of single sign-on for your KnowBe4 Training, users who visit your KnowBe4 training and attempt to log in are redirected to your SAML server for authentication.
 Your users' identities can be stored either on the SAML server or can be validated by an identity directory such as Microsoft Active Directory or LDAP.
 Once authenticated, users are redirected back to KnowBe4 Training and automatically logged in.

 Note: Make sure the email address that your users use to authenticate with SAML is either entered into the Email or Email Aliases field of their User Profile.
 However, only the email address listed in the Email field will receive training notification emails.
 For more information about adding information to user profiles, see our User Profile Guide.

 Setting Up SAML/SSO For Your Organization

 KnowBe4 supports SAML 2.0.
 If you would like to enable SAML integration on your KnowBe4 account, see our How-to Enable SAML Single Sign-on for Your SSO Provider article.

-If you don't see your SAML provider listed and need help, please contact Support and one of our techs will be able to assist you.
+If you don't see your SAML provider listed and need help, please contact Support and one of our technicians will be able to assist you.